xiaoweiz/ShortCourseMC/README.md

 ## Outline

 The course consists of two parts: the first part introduces basic Bayesian inference and the second part MCMC algorithms.
-In the end, we discuss  Bayesian inference in state space models in finance for a comprehenstive application of conjugate priors, Metropolis-Hastings algorithm, and Gibbs sampler.
+In the end, we discuss  Bayesian inference for state space models in finance for a comprehenstive application of conjugate priors, Metropolis-Hastings algorithm, and Gibbs sampler.

-1. What and why?
+1. What is Bayesian inference and why?
 2. One-parameter models
     + Binomial model
     + Poisson model